mevdschee/php-crud-api/README.md

   - Authentication or authorization is not included
   - Validation on API input is not included
-  - Transactions over multiple tables are not supported
+  - Complex queries or transactions are not supported

 ## TODO